sheila-anne/sheila-anne/src/pages/book/index.md

 path: /about
 pageTitle: Book Life Coaching With Sheila Anne
 pageDescription: >
-  Book a complimentary 30 minute life coaching exploration call with Sheila Anne.
+  Apply today for a complimentary 30 minute life coaching exploration call with Sheila Anne!
 ---

 # Book Your Free Exploration Call Today